 Parent A’s income is $100,000.00 after the FICA deduction.
 Parent A will pay 17% of the $100,000.00 or $17,000.00 annually to Parent B for their one child.
 Parent A will pay 17% of $83,000.00 or $14,110.00 annually to Parent C for their one child.

 Dividing Marital Property Pursuant to Equitable Distribution:

 In 1980, NY adopted the equitable distribution system for dividing marital property.
 It is not the same as community property.
 Marital property is not necessarily divided up equally.
 It is not equal distribution.
 Property is divided “fairly.”

 The underlying principle of equitable distribution is that marriage is an “economic partnership.”
 This partnership includes both wage and intangible contributions towards this economic partnership.
-Ordinary marital fault not considered in equitable distribution.
-Fault must be “egregious fault” so much so that it “shocks the conscience of the court.”
+Ordinary marital fault is not considered in equitable distribution.
+To be considered, the fault must be “egregious fault” so much so that it “shocks the conscience of the court.”

 The parties are required to provide each other with full financial disclosure of their assets, liabilities, and income.
 This financial disclosure is certificated by their counsel.